mpod/mPage/README.md

 mPage extension.

 ### Permissions

+Following permissions are requested:

-* <all_urls> -
+* <all_urls> - for downloading RSS feeds
-* storage - for storing configuration 'mpage.extension.json'
+* storage - for storing configuration in 'mpage.extension.json' file
-* downloads - for exporting configuration to OPML file
+* downloads - for downloading exported OPML file
-* history - for marking links as visited when opening page in reader mode
+* history - for marking links as visited when page is open in reader mode